Lead Hollow Point Ammo: LHP Bullets Explained

-This bullet behaves differently than a standard or FMJ bullet because it “mushrooms” on impact with most targets both hard and soft.
-This deformation makes the target sustain incredible damage where a standard or FMJ bullet will impact and go out the other side leaving a fairly uniform hole unless it impacts something hard like bone.
+This bullet behaves differently than a standard (or FMJ) bullet, because it “mushrooms” on impact with most targets, both hard and soft.
+This deformation makes the target sustain incredible damage, where a standard bullet will impact and go out the other side, leaving a fairly uniform hole – unless it impacts something hard, like bone.

 Lead Hollow Point Advantages

-This particular bullet type has many years of testing behind it and for the most part behaves fairly predictably.
-If you get all your HP ammo from one particular manufacturer, it’s very likely you’ll get very uniform results with each round fired.
-This leads to greater familiarity and accuracy and a shooter knows exactly what will happen when a target is hit.
+This particular bullet type has many years of testing behind it, and behaves predictably for the most part.
+If you get all your HP ammo from one particular manufacturer, it’s very likely you’ll get uniform results with each round fired.
+This leads to greater familiarity and accuracy, which is when a shooter knows exactly what will happen when a target is hit.
 You can imagine the benefits this will give a seasoned hunter going into the field with the lead hollow point ammo he’s used for years.

 One of the most common calibers that uses LHP bullets is the venerable .22 LR.
 You can find the LHP bullet virtually anywhere the .22 LR is sold.

-For self-defense, the deformation of the lead upon impact creates a very high chance an intruder or other threat will be stopped with one shot if aimed properly.
+For self defense, the deformation of the lead upon impact creates a very high chance that an intruder or other threat will be stopped with one shot (if aimed properly).
 In a situation like this, that one shot needs to count and the combination of lead and the hollow point structure is hard to beat.
-With this design, the expansion of the bullet will decrease the chances of overpenetration.
+With this design, the expansion of the bullet will decrease the chances of over-penetration.

 Lead Hollow Point Disadvantages